TheAlgorithms/Go/README.md

 ##### Functions:

-1. [`Parenthesis`](./strings/parenthesis/parenthesis.go#L12):  parcounter will be 0 if all open parenthesis are closed correctly
+1. [`BalancedParenthesis`](./strings/parenthesis/parenthesis.go#L12):  length of the stack will be 0 if all opened parenthesis are closed correctly

 ---
 </details><details>